 On Department subscriptions, there is an option in the Rules section that allows Technicians read access to any project belonging to a member of the subscription:

 If you have this rule set, then you can add the Technician role to members who should have this access.
 If this rule isn't set, then the Technician role has no effect.
 This is useful if you wish to help your subscription members with their tasks or experiments.
 To access a subscription member's project, they will need to send over the URL of their task.
 Normally, even if you had the URL for a task you would not be able to access it unless you were the project owner or a collaborator.
+The Technician role grants read access only; if the Technician needs to make changes to the member's project, the member will need to add the Technician to the project as a collaborator.

 Note: By default, Managers do not have the Technician role.
 If you wish to both administer the subscription and help your members, give yourself both roles.
 If you wish to have e.g. a PhD student help out your undergraduates, but not allow them access to the subscription controls, give them the Technician role only.